ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 * getting the data and loading it into the workspace.
 * preparing the data: dealing with missing data, encoding categorical data in numeric format, and splitting into training and test.

 In the last few sections of the notebook, you will have to improve the basic model for better performance, using a  custom distance metric and using feature selection or feature weighting.
+In these sections, you will have specific criteria to satisfy for each task. **However, you should also make sure your overall solution is good!** An excellent solution to this problem will achieve greater than 80% validation accuracy.
+A great solution will achieve 75% or higher.

 :::